DIAGNijmegen/node21/algorithms/nodulegeneration/README.md

     Once you validated that the algorithm works as expected, you might want to simply run the algorithm on the test folder and check the output images for yourself.
-If you are on a native Linux system you will need to create a results folder that the docker container can write to as follows.
+If you are on a native Linux system you will need to create a results folder that the docker container can write to as follows (WSL users can skip this step) (Note that $SCRIPTPATH was created in the previous test script).
     ```python
    mkdir $SCRIPTPATH/results
    chmod 777 $SCRIPTPATH/results